-We talked to the trend experts to find out what kitchen trends will be big in 2020.
+We talked to the trend experts to find out which kitchen trends will be big in 2021.

 With cool new kitchen brands popping up and lots of innovative design ideas on display in kitchen showrooms across the country, there are plenty of on-trend looks and state-of-the-art appliances to pick from.

 Below, we look at the biggest new looks for kitchens in 2021 – you can find more kitchen ideas on our dedicated page, too.